-The Baker/Polito Administration established the Massachusetts Manufacturing Innovation Initiative (M2I2) in fiscal year 2016 as a key pillar of their innovation growth strategy for Massachusetts and established oversight of this initiative at MassTech.
+The Baker-Polito Administration established the Massachusetts Manufacturing Innovation Initiative (M2I2) in fiscal year 2016 as a key pillar of their innovation growth strategy for Massachusetts and established oversight of this initiative at MassTech.
 This initiative represents a substantial commitment to develop manufacturing infrastructure within the state's academic, research and manufacturing industry, and is a direct response to Manufacturing USA, a national network of federally sponsored, collaborative communities, each with the mission of securing the future of their respective technologies.
 The M2I2 is a state-sponsored collaboration of manufacturing innovation institutes in Massachusetts that are affiliated with the Manufacturing USA and leverages the leading Massachusetts research universities to strengthen the Commonwealth's research-to-manufacturing infrastructure.
-It boosts economic development by supporting job creation and growth in existing and emerging industry clusters across Massachusetts.
-During fiscal year 2019, more than \$10 million in grants were award to nine grantees bringing the total program awards to over \$50 million to date.
+Through grants administered by Executive Office of Housing and Economic Development (EOHED), M2I2 provides capital cost shares for projects and discovery centers located within the Commonwealth's borders, as part of the state's ongoing commitment to the Manufacturing USA program.
+The initiative boosts economic development by supporting job creation and growth in existing and emerging industry clusters across Massachusetts.